heynoranora/heynoranora.github.io/_posts/2021-08-28-Commissions.md

 ## What will I get when I commission a model from you?

 * A rigged 3D Model in fbx format, with corresponding texture files.
-* A VRM model for use in Unity.
+* (If requested) A VRM model for use with whatever uses that file format.
 * The Blender file (.blend) it was made in.
 * Standard Blendshapes for use with VSeeFace, VRChat, etc.
 * (If requested) Dynamic bones for jiggle, hair, and clothing.